 Thank you for your interest in helping rectify and ending one or many of the wrongs with trapping in Montana and wondering.......... how can you help?

-Trap Free Montana Public Lands, Inc. (TFMPL) is a nonprofit, Montana citizen driven, all volunteer, coalition that formed at the end of 2013 as a grassroots ballot initiative committee for the 2014 ballot.
+Trap Free Montana Public Lands, Inc. (TFMPL) is a nonprofit, Montana citizen driven, coalition that formed at the end of 2013 as a grassroots ballot initiative committee for the 2014 ballot.

 Our progressive efforts continue as we advocate for much needed trapping reform and safe, responsible use of our treasured, yet, minimal public lands in Montana.

 We have powerful opposition from pro-trapping groups, with significant funding and out-of-state backing who are determined to preserve all the cruelty they inflict at any cost.